Maverick licks my face anxiously, wiggling his golden body as if to say, “what are we doing here huh? Huh?”

 I chuckle and turn the corner into the room.
 “I don’t think I’ve ever been upstaged by a puppy before,” I say, leaning down to kiss Therese on her upturned cheek.
 I note the glow on her face, although her eyes look a bit red-rimmed.
 I glance at Olivia who stands near the fireplace, and she shakes her head.

-“I have never seen a fella this handsome before,” Therese coos, giving Maverick, who is sitting uncharacteristically still in her lap her full attention.
+“I just love you,” Therese coos to Maverick, who is sitting uncharacteristically still in her lap.

 “And I thought he only had two speeds— dancing dervish and dead asleep.
 How’s the leg?”